wistia/wistia-open-docs/_posts/data-api.md

 In order to tell Wistia that you want a list of all projects, send the following request:

-<pre><code class="language-markup">GET https://api.wistia.com/v1/projects.json</code></pre>
+<code class="full_width">GET https://api.wistia.com/v1/projects.json</code>

 #### Sorting

-You can get the results back sorted by the name, mediaCount, created, or updated fields.
+You can get the results back sorted by the name, `mediaCount`, created, or updated fields.
 In order to specify how you want the results to be sorted, append one or both of the following query parameters to the request
 URL: